surifirstpin/biplus_documentation/docs/DataRun.md

 ## Filters /Hidden Filters

-3. Click on Filter, if you want to add filter to your report.
+3. Click on **Filter** to add filter to your report.
 Filters is a optional list of filter expression applied to measure calculation,below are the available operations that can be applied for String , Integer and Date.

 ### String :
 |			Example            |						Description                        |